JohnCoene/coronavirus/docs/data.md

 - Deaths and recovered numbers for DianXiangYing data was previously [swapped](https://github.com/JohnCoene/coronavirus/issues/2), now fixed.
 - Number of suspected by city given by DianXiangYing is wildly inaccurate, has been removed.
+- Replaced Map on JHU tab as color scaling was inaccurate due to timeline.